 For revalidation applications, company letters confirming the DP sea time days must be provided for any time completed after 1st January 2014.
 The definition of a DP sea time day for revalidation applications changed on 1st January 2015.
 Any time completed before this time is classed as a minimum of one hour per day on DP watch.
 After 1st January 2015, the minimum time became two hours on DP watch in order for the day to be counted.
 The required DP sea time days must follow the definitions above.

 Application for Revalidation

 Once the above requirements have been completed, you will need to apply online for the revalidation of the Unclassed Limited/Unlimited Dynamic Positioning Certificate.
 As you are revalidating, an account will already be held on The Nautical Institute database from when your original certificate was issued (even if you did not apply online) and this account must be used.
-If you do not know your login details please first try the ‘Forgotten password’ option on the login page.
+If you do not know your login details please first try the ‘Forgot password’ option on the login page.
 If the system confirms that no email address is linked to the account please use the ‘Validate DPO’ option to set up your login details for the account already held on our system.
 Please do not open a new account.

 Once logged in on the NI website, you should update any personal details which may have changed.
 Depending on which of the a–e requirements were met (shown above in the Requirements for Revalidating), you will need to complete all the details necessary on the online application form.
 Once the information has been entered, the application should be submitted online to check if you are eligible.
 The payment option will only be available if you meet the revalidation requirements and, once the payment has been completed, the application should be sent in to The Nautical Institute offices for processing.